achromik/sudoku-app/README.md

 ## Features list
  - [x] Basic features
- - [ ] Solve
+ - [x] Solve
- - [ ] highlight columns, rows and sectors when a tile is updated
+ - [x] highlight corespoding column, row and square when a tile is selected
- - [ ] highlight errors on columns, rows, and sectors
+ - [ ] highlight errors on a column, row, and in a square
- - [ ] typing in square candidate values
+ - [ ] typing in a tile candidate values
  - [ ] select difficulty when starts a new game